cellulalifegame/Energy-Factory-Solidity/README.md

 3. Liquidity Pool
 # 3. Technical architecture
 ## 3.1 Main modules
+The contract structure is primarily divided into four contracts, each responsible for different duties:
+- cellgame.sol: Mainly responsible for the issuance of BitCell
+- life.sol: Issuance of BitLife
+- energy.sol: Collection of user's energy earnings
+- helps.sol: Internally stores contract-related structures
 ## 3.2 Interface description
 ### 3.2.1 CellGame.sol
 - **Set BitLife synthesis rule configuration: `setLifeCreationConfig`** used to implement the main functionality of the VRGDA issuance mechanism.